Families Together seeks to address barriers to successful family reunion and the integration of refugees and migrants in the UK.

 Families Together is a grants programme funded by a variety of donors.
 It seeks to address significant, institutional, regulatory and legal barriers to successful family reunion and the integration of refugees and migrants in the UK at the national, regional and local levels.

 Families belong together

-The right to be reunited with your family is protected by UK, European and international law.
+The right to be reunited with your family is protected by UK and international law.

 Refugee family reunion and family migration are immigration routes available to refugees and migrants to reunite with their separated loved ones in the UK.